SupraTHICC/homelab-setup/README.md

 sudo ufw enable
 sudo ufw status
 ```
-We will need to allow more ports later in this guide, but this should be fine for now.
+If you find you're unable to connect to any of the containers setup in this guide, make sure to add it to ufw by using `sudo ufw allow <required port>`.

 # Directory Setup